Mara-Li/obsidian-create-note-in-folder/README.md

 You can choose to increment the title if a file with the same name already exists.
 If this option is disabled, the plugin will open the existing file instead of creating a new one.

+## Custom variables

+When creating files or folders, you can use custom variables in the path to customize the names.
+To use a variable, simply put its name between `{{` and `}}`.
+For instance, if you have a variable named `myVar`, you can incorporate it into the path like this: `{{myVar}}`.

+Remember that if the folder you're referencing doesn't exist yet, it will only be created when you use a variable in the path.

+You have several naming options:
+1. **Regular Expression (regex):** Enclose the regex in `//`, e.g., `/\d+-\d+/gi`.
+This will match numbers separated by a dash, like `{{/\d+-\d+/gi}}`.
+Any folder name matching this regex will be replaced with the contents of that folder.
+For example, it allows you to create a file in a folder named `2021-01` by using the regex `/\d+-\d+/gi` in the path.
+This works for `2021-02`, `2021-03`, etc., as well.
+Without using the regex, you'd need a separate template for each folder.
+2. **Strict String:** Use a plain text string as is.
+3. **Date Format:** Utilize date formats based on [moment.js](https://momentjs.com/docs/#/displaying/), like `YYYY-MM-DD`, which would be replaced by the current date in the format `2021-01-01`.
+This enables you to use dynamic dates in your paths, such as the folder of the current month by using `YYYY-MM`.
+Without this feature, you'd have to create individual templates for each month.

 ## Installation

 - [x] From Obsidian's community plugins